The Slingbag From Japan that Completed Two Successful Crowdfunding Campaigns

 Owing to the special features of the material and its success on crowdfunding platforms, the question of production comes up.
 You can’t help but wonder how such a product can be produced at scale when the company’s founder has admitted to the lack of many factories that can produce the products at scale.

 Takao remarks, “For now, it only can be made by hand, we have partnered with a craftsman in Taiwan.
-His team can produce some couple of thousands of this bags per month.”
+His team can produce a couple of thousands of these bags per month.”

 THE US MARKET

 In Japan, the company started by making wallets.
 However, as they explored other options the sling bag happened.
 It awakened the brilliance of these Japanese startups and the validation for the product has been with its crowdfunding campaigns.

 “We design this bag in Japan and produce in Taiwan.
 We are trying to ramp up our operations so that we can enter the US market as well as other Western countries.
 The Kickstarter and Indiegogo campaigns prove there is demand.”

 “Our target market is mostly men and women between ages 20-40 that are active in life with activities such as walking, traveling, cycling, and exploring nature,” he says.

 “However, no matter the function, gender, or age, based on statistics from Japan this is a product for all the world to use without being put in a certain box.”